PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #       --- This will generate an OSError which will be handled by the script.
 This fact will not crash the script.
 #       --- closes the file
 #    else:
 #        --- Writes an error message that the filesystem is readonly.
-Cannot save data to file.
+Cannot save note sets to file.
 # - If long pressed:
 #   -- If state-mode is "file":
 #   -- tries to open file "saved_loops.json";